Mouseworld-Lab/NDT-EDGE/README.md

 ## Openstack:

-- To install OpenStack, follow the official instructions provided in the [Kolla Ansible Quickstart guide](https://docs.openstack.org/kolla-ansible/latest/user/quickstart.html#install-kolla-ansible).
-This was used for the real network environment.
+- To install **OpenStack**, follow the official instructions provided in the [Kolla Ansible Quickstart guide](https://docs.openstack.org/kolla-ansible/latest/user/quickstart.html#install-kolla-ansible).
+This was used for the **real network environment**.

 ---